abdulhakkeempa/Web-Designing-Bootcamp-TinkerHub/README.md

-# Web Designing Bootcamp - Cucek
+# Web Designing Bootcamp - TinkerHub

 ## System Requirements
 Any system with any operating system are capable of doing web designing , a lighter configuration will also do the job well.